fani-lab/RePair/README.md

 ```

 ### [`['eval']`](./src/param.py#L20)
-The search results of each potential refined queries are evaluated based on how they improve the performance with respect to an evaluation metric like `map` or `mrr`.
+The search results of each potential refined queries are evaluated based on how they improve the performance with respect to an evaluation metric like `map`, `mrr` and `ndcg`.

 We store the result of evaluation for the `i`-th potential refined query at same folder in files with names ending with evaluation metric, i.e., `./output/{domain name}/{transformer name}.{pairing strategy}/pred.{refinement index}-{model checkpoint}.{ranker name}.{metric name}` like [`./output/toy.orcas/t5.base.local.ctx.docs.query.documents/pred.0-1003900.bm25.map`](./output/toy.msmarco.passage/t5.base.local.ctx.docs.query/pred.0-1003900.bm25.map).